 “So, do you believe in having multiple wives?”
 I asked, wondering what he would say.

 “Honestly, I had thought about it, but I believe one is enough.
 Yes, if you have the financial backings to support for more than one, then go for it.
-But for me, the thought of jealously and headaches that females tend to bring with them is already a lot.
-I only have enough in my heart to love one, sharing for two sounds to difficult to do.”
+But for me, the thought of jealousy and headaches that females tend to bring with them is already a lot.
+I only have enough in my heart to love one, sharing for two sounds too difficult to do.”

 I was silent in what he had to say.
 The thought of sharing one’s love to another person would make any woman jealous, and I knew I was the jealous type.
-Their was time I wouldn’t show it, but that didn’t mean I didn’t mind.
-Being the romantic type of one love forever had always stuck with me since childhood, and it still upheld in my own belief.
+There was time I wouldn’t show it, but that didn’t mean I didn’t mind.
+Being the romantic type of one love forever had always stuck with me since childhood, and it still upheld my own belief.

 “Yes.”
 Phil snuggled even closer, closing his eyes to get comfortable.